 - Grill or broil it to your desired doneness, being sure to get good grill marks on both sides.
 When you take it off the grill, allow it to rest for 5 - 10 minutes.

-- Then slice it against the grain, put it on a platter (no sneaking a piece!), and drizzle with more Chimichurri Sauce.
+- Slice the steak against the grain, put it on a platter (no sneaking a piece!), and drizzle with more Chimichurri Sauce.
 Serve it with a little bowl of sauce and some fresh cut up limes on the side.

-Categories: BBQ, Global Cuisines, Grilling Season, Latin America, Main Meals, North America, Recipes, Sides
+Categories: BBQ, Course, Global Cuisines, Grilling Season, Latin America, Main Meals, North America, Recipes, Sides

 Tags: BBQ, Beef, Chimichurri Spice, Easy, Grill, Marinade, Seafood, Vegetables